Banjotoks/GitHubCloneProject/README.md

-This is the description of my repo
+This repository is for demonstrating branching, merging, and conflict resolution.